Georges-GNM/hackday-gcloud-example-applications/scala-app/README.md

 =========================

 > [!IMPORTANT]
-> If you take this source code as a template, please change the application name in [APPLICATION_NAME](APPLICATION_NAME).
+> If you take this source code as a template, please change the application's name in [APP_NAME](APP_NAME).

+> [!WARNING]
+> This project requires Java 21.
+If you are using [mise](https://mise.jdx.dev/) to manage dev tools this will be handled for you, otherwise please ensure Java 21 is installed and active.

 ### Running locally